ice-exe/GamePing-DNS-Optimizer/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Feel free to submit pull requests or open issues on the GitHub repository.
+Issues, suggestions, and pull requests are welcome on the GitHub repo!